vishalramvelu/BetGlobal/README.md

 # BetGlobal

 A secure, modern betting platform that connects users worldwide for 0-fee Peer-to-Peer betting.
+Anyone can create a bet and anyone can accept.

 ## Visit the Site
 Feel free to check out the [website here!](https://betgloballive.com/landing)